Law of excluded middle: Analogous laws

 Some systems of logic have different but analogous laws.
 For some finite n-valued logics, there is an analogous law called the law of excluded n+1th.
 If negation is cyclic and "∨" is a "max operator", then the law can be expressed in the object language by (P ∨ ~P ∨ ~~P ∨ ... ∨ ~...~P), where "~...~" represents n−1 negation signs and "∨ ... ∨" n−1 disjunction signs.
 It is easy to check that the sentence must receive at least one of the n truth values (and not a value that is not one of the n).

 Other systems reject the law entirely.

+Law of the weak excluded middle

+A particularly well-studied intermediate logic is given by De Morgan logic, which adds the axiom $\neg P \lor \neg\neg P$ to intuitionistic logic, which is sometimes called the law of the weak excluded middle.

+This is equivalent to a few other statements: